mvs-develop/dev.bitshares.works/docs/development/use_cases/uc_using_whitelist.rst

 An issuer of an user-issued-asset may want to restrict trading partners for his assets for legal reasons.
 For instance, a gateway for US dollar may not be allowed to let his customers trade USD against CNY because additional licenses would be required.
-Hence, in BitShares 2.0 we let issuers chose to restrict trading partners with white- and black-lists.
+Hence, in DNA 2.0 we let issuers chose to restrict trading partners with white- and black-lists.

 **Example**